Adamant-im/AIPs/AIPS/aip-21.md

 Clients SHOULD include `timestampMs` with every newly created transaction after they know the network supports this AIP.

+Clients SHOULD derive `timestamp` from the same millisecond source using `floor(timestampMs / 1000)`.

 Clients SHOULD verify that `timestampMs` belongs to the same ADAMANT timestamp second as `timestamp` before trusting transaction data for local ordering.

 Clients SHOULD prefer `timestampMs` over `timestamp` when sorting messages and transactions.
 If `timestampMs` is missing, clients MUST fall back to `timestamp`.